-- Sit in bed with your back straight and legs crossed.
+- Firstly, sit in bed with your back straight and legs crossed.

-- Breathe deeply for three minutes while trying to relax.
+- Then breathe deeply for three minutes while trying to relax.

-- Now, breathe in for three seconds, holding your breath for another three seconds, and finally take the last three seconds to exhale.
+- After that, breathe in for three seconds, holding your breath for another three seconds, and finally take the last three seconds to exhale.